morawskim/homepage/resources/md/cv.md

 * Creating React.js (with TypeScript) frontend applications
 * Integration with external REST API services
 * Provisioning demo servers by ansible
-* Taking care of the code quality via code review, TDD, DDD, and design patterns
+* Taking care of the code quality via code review, TDD, DDD, CQRS, and design patterns
 * Creating functional/integration tests for Symfony framework
 * Postman/Cypress tests for REST API endpoints
 * Creating API documentation in OpenAPI specification
 * Creating a Docker environment for developers
 * Gitlab CI pipeline (run all types of tests, build docker images, Continuous deployment, static analysis tools)
 * Integration with Sentry to log errors
+* Preparing the environment for a performance tests in JMeter using Ansible and Terraform

 ## Sensilabs 02.2016 – 05.2020